RonBecky/2DFootball_Firebase/readme.md

 - Players can take control of the ball if they're close to it.
 - Players can shoot the ball in any direction.
 - Score a goal by getting the ball into the opponent's net.
+- First player to reach five goals wins the game.

 ## Classes and Components